-ROC College actively promotes the empowerment and well-being of people with learning disabilities.
+ROC College actively promotes the empowerment and well-being of people with Education, Health & Care Plans.
 The college will act in a way that supports the rights of individuals to lead an independent life based on self-determination and choice.

 ROC College has robust policies and procedures to ensure any disclosures or allegations are managed appropriately, health and medical needs are identified and met and that activities are thoroughly risk assessed.
 There is zero tolerance of abuse in any form and ROC employees are aware of their duty to report all incidents that they observe or that are reported to them.